MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Introduction

+In parallel MRI (pMRI), which is available on all commercial MRI scanners, data are acquired simultaneously across multiple receive coils \cite{pruessmann1999sense}. \textr{Typically, pMRI can speed up the acquisition process by a factor of two to three for 2D planar imaging, while higher acceleration factors are achievable in multi-band and 3D imaging.} To achieve further acceleration, pMRI can be combined with methods that utilize prior information about the image.
+For instance, compressed sensing (CS) leverages sparsity-based priors and can be effectively paired with pMRI \cite{lustig2007sparse}.
+The combination of pMRI and CS achieves higher acceleration rates than pMRI alone, and these reconstruction methods are increasingly available on commercial scanners \cite{forman2016compressed}.
 More recently, deep learning (DL) methods have been developed to reconstruct images from highly undersampled MRI data.
-Several studies suggest that DL methods can outperform sparsity-driven CS methods in terms of image quality \cite{zbontar2018fastmri}.
-Most of the DL methods are based on supervised learning, where a reconstruction network is trained on a large fully sampled training dataset \cite{wang2021deep}.
-Outside of a handful of 2D applications, such training datasets are not available.
-For other applications, e.g., cardiac imaging, collecting fully sampled data may not be feasible \cite{chen2020ocmr}.
-Therefore, self-supervised DL (SSDL) techniques have recently gained significant interest for MRI reconstruction \cite{zeng2021review}.
-These techniques do not require fully sampled training datasets and instead leverage the redundant information within the undersampled data to guide the training process.
+Several studies indicate that DL methods can outperform sparsity-driven compressed sensing (CS) methods in terms of image quality \cite{zbontar2018fastmri,aggarwal2018modl}. \textr{In particular, end-to-end variational networks (VarNet), as early DL-based extensions of compressed sensing, have shown strong performance across various MRI reconstruction tasks and are considered a competitive benchmark in the field \cite{sriram2020end}.
+Most DL methods, including VarNet,} are based on supervised learning, where a reconstruction network is trained on a large, fully sampled training dataset \cite{wang2021deep}.
+Outside of a few 2D applications, such training datasets are often unavailable.
+For other applications, such as cardiac imaging, collecting \textr{full resolution fully sampled} data may not be feasible \cite{chen2020ocmr}.
+Consequently, self-supervised DL (SSDL) techniques have recently gained significant interest for MRI reconstruction \cite{zeng2021review}.
+These techniques do not require fully sampled training datasets and instead utilize the redundant information within the undersampled data to guide the training process.